-Most of our South American farms have integrated waste management program.
+Most of our South American farms have integrated waste management programs.
 All waste material is reused or recycled, aiming to reduce the amount of final waste generated.
-Organic waste is recycled into compost, while glass, cardboard and plastic are sold at low prices to organized community based recycling organizations.
+Organic waste is recycled into compost, while glass, cardboard and plastic are sold at low prices to organized community-based recycling organizations.

 Most of the waste generated by the production process is organic.
-One hectare (2.47 acres) of chrysanthemums produces 1.5 tons of fresh organic material weekly.
-Since 1990, composting organic waste has been a very important process at Jardines , where 40 tons of compost are produced weekly.
-Today mixing compost into the soil before planting is a routine practice.
+As an example, one hectare (2.47 acres) of chrysanthemums produces approximately 1.5 tons of fresh organic material weekly.
+Today mixing compost into the soil before planting is a routine practice for most farms.
 Incorporating compost helps maintain a fertile soil and improves its water-retention capacity.
-It also restores the micro-organism population that help decrease pests and disease.
+It also restores the micro-organism population that helps decrease pests and disease.

 Integrated Pest Management (IPM)